 - The cage should not be made of toxic metals such as zinc, lead, or brass (wet brass tarnishes - this tarnish is toxic).
 Stainless steel is best or powder-coated.

 - Do not put your budgie in a cage that is rusted or has chipping paint.

 - Big enough for the budgie to not only fully turn around and spread out their wings, but to fly from one side to another - a absolute minimum of 18x18x24..
 Buy the biggest cage you can afford.
 Parrot cages are MUCH cheaper online than they are in the petstore.
-Please check ebay for new parrot cages at great prices!
+Please check ebay or Amazon for new parrot cages at great prices!

 - Horizontal bars because budgies love to climb!